-But then along came HDTVs, Blu-ray players, video games consoles and more — all able to access the Internet for updates and content of one kind or another.
+But then along came HDTVs, Blu-ray players, video games consoles, and more — all able to access the Internet for updates and content of one kind or another.
 Add mobile devices like smartphones and tablets to the mix — and having a wireless network makes a lot of sense.
 Especially for those living in apartments.

-So in my case, all my computers, laptops and mobile devices are pulling a “N” signal from my wireless home network without problems from one end of my place to the other.
+So in my case, all my computers, laptops, and mobile devices are pulling an “N” signal from my wireless home network without problems from one end of my place to the other.
 With the exception of my wife’s iPhone 3GS which is still using the “G” standard.
-There are “dead spots” where she can’t get a fully stable signal, needed for streaming video, and so must change her location to suit the network’s limitation.
+There are “dead spots” where she can’t get a fully stable signal, needed for streaming video, and so must change her location to suit the network’s limitations.
 And to be fair, going into the bathroom which, while only 60+ feet from the network’s transmitter, has so many walls and other barriers between it and the signal that it barely registers a bar of reception strength at all.

 All I know is that it works.
 Don’t believe me?
 Fair enough, I didn’t believe it either at first.

 There’s really no way you can use the Bounce WiFi Enhancer wrong.
 There’s a hole on the bottom which you insert one of the (usually three) vertical antenna rods of the wireless transmitter into.
 You then aim the tapered end which has a WiFi signal on it in the direction of where you want the wireless signal to “hit.”
 That’s it — no cables to attach or power to connect.
 And as I found, using the Bounce WiFi Enhancer doesn’t affect how the network works with it on compared to when it wasn’t.

 So taking the iPhone 3GS, I go into one of the near-dead zones and take a reading of the signal strength as the “default” — as the picture below shows, only a few bars of reception are indicated.